khaors/geocompr/main.md

 In section \@ref(conventional-model) we used the **stats** package to fit a logistic regression using the `glm()` command.
 `glm()` uses the typical R modeling interface:

-1. specify the response and predictor variables via a formula object
+1. Specify the response and predictor variables via a formula object.
-2. build a model
+2. Build a model.
-3. make a prediction.
+3. Make a prediction.

-However, many packages come with their own or a modified statistical learning interface which is why users frequently have to spend a lot of time to figure out the specifics of each of these packages, how to carry out cross-validation and hyperparameter tuning or how to compare modeling results from different packages.
+However, many packages come with their own or a modified statistical learning interface.
+This is why users frequently have to spend a lot of time to figure out the specifics of each of these packages, how to carry out cross-validation and hyperparameter tuning or how to compare modeling results from different packages.
 The **mlr** package acts as a meta- or umbrella-package providing a unified interface to the most popular statistical learning techniques available in R including classification, regression, survival analysis and clustering [@bischl_mlr:_2016].^[As pointed out in the beginning we will solely focus on supervised learning techniques in this chapter.]
 The standardized **mlr** interface is based on so-called basic building blocks (Figure \@ref(fig:building-blocks)).